Best Electric Guitar Of of 2022

 All new guitar players will need an amplifier and cable.
 Additional electric guitar accessories include:

 Electric Guitar Body Types

 There are three basic types of electric guitar body styles, each with its own characteristics: the solid body, the hollow body, and the semi-hollow body.

 The solid-body electric guitar is the most common body type and is made from a solid slab of wood.
 Solid-body guitars can range from a simple, single-pickup model, to an ornately figured and decorated, multi-pickup instrument with a slew of electronic options.

 Although solid-body guitars don’t produce as much resonance as hollow-body models, the woods used still have an impact on the instrument’s sound.

-As the name suggests, these electric guitars have bodies that are hollow—much like an acoustic guitar—and produce more resonance due to their design.
-These guitars usually feature an arch-top, and are more prone to feedback.
+As the name suggests, these electric guitars have hollow bodies—much like an acoustic guitar—and produce more resonance due to their design.
+These guitars usually feature an arch-top and are more prone to feedback.
 Many jazz guitarists prefer the hollow body for its full, rich tones, and deep bass response.

 Many blues players like the warmth of the semi-hollow and the increased attack and sustain offered by the center block.
 Semi-hollow guitars can be great for a wide variety of music – from blues and jazz to punk rock.

 ||GET IT NOW|